-An erosion and sediment control permit is required prior to, or concurrently with, approval of development plans that may cause visible or measurable erosion.
-To obtain an erosion and sediment control permit, an erosion prevention and sediment control plan shall be required.
-For areas within the Tualatin or Willamette River Basins, the erosion prevention and sediment control plan shall comply with the Oregon Administrative Rules related to those basins in OAR Chapter 340.
-All construction related activities including clearing, grading, excavation, materials or equipment staging and stockpiling within the City of West Linn which disturb between 1000 sq. ft. and less than five acres of ground are required to obtain a City of West Linn issued Erosion Control Permit.
-Construction related activities five acres and greater or that have the potential to discharge to a waterbody listed for turbidity or sedimentation on the most recently EPA-approved Oregon 303(d) list and is not addressed by a Total Maximum Daily Load shall apply to DEQ for a 1200-C permit (see www.deq.state.or.us/WQ/assessment/assessment.htm).
+An erosion and sediment control permit is required prior to, or concurrently with, approval of development that may cause visible or measurable erosion.
+To obtain an erosion and sediment control permit, an erosion and sediment control plan shall be required.
+All construction related activities including clearing, grading, excavation, materials or equipment staging and stockpiling within the City of West Linn which disturb between 1,000 sq. ft. and less than five acres of ground are required to obtain a City of West Linn issued Erosion Control Permit.
+Construction related activities five acres and greater or that have the potential to discharge to a waterbody listed for turbidity or sedimentation on the most recently EPA-approved Oregon 303(d) list that is not addressed by a Total Maximum Daily Load shall apply to DEQ for a 1200-C permit (see www.deq.state.or.us/WQ/assessment/asseessment.htm).